abinjose-qualcomm/build-guide/topic/k2c-qli-build-ga/build_with_dockerfile.rst

          bash docker/docker_setup.sh

 .. note::
-   The following figure shows the directory structure of ``qcom-download-utils`` in relation to the Docker setup:
+   The following sample figure shows the directory structure of ``qcom-download-utils`` in relation to the Docker setup:

    .. image:: ../../media/k2c-qli-build-ga/qcom-download-utils-folder.png